I just came from a recent glamping in Batangas experience at Nayomi Sanctuary Resort and here’s my tale as a first timer.

 Each glamping tent is good for six persons, and is equipped with an electric mosquito zapper, industrial fan, three beds, big and colourful pillows, lamps, towels, and blanket, power outlets.
 You may read more details here.

 It also has its own bathroom, just a few steps from the tent.
 For barkadas and families who wanted to relax outside the tent, there is a picnic table with umbrella perfect for bonding time.

 At night, when the lights are out, you will feel the forest vibe as you can hear insect sounds from everywhere.
-I remember I was writing on my laptop at 11pm when I hear the familiar sound of a gecko (tuko), which I was absolutely sure, was just behind me.
-Good thing the tent is made of a thick material so I don’t really worry if it will come inside.
+I remember I was writing on my laptop at 11pm when I hear the familiar sounds of a gecko, which I am absolutely sure, is just behind me.
+Good thing the tent is made of a thick material so I don’t really worry on its coming in.
 Plus, the tent has double zipper which I padlocked from the inside.
-And oh, I also heard cricket sounds and the tiny rain drops which added to that raw camping feel.
+And oh, I also heard cricket sounds and the tiny rain drops.

 I also learned that during night when there are a large number of guests, a bonfire is set up in the open space near the glamping areas, which really sets the mood.

 I was glamping alone that time.
 You see, I love going on solo ventures but this one’s a tad different.
 But I was never worried.
 Ate Lhen handed me a mobile phone with the front desk’s number on it, which I can use to call just in case I need something.
 It was also nice of them to check me out every three hours for the whole night, and see if I am doing fine.
 Ate Lhen said they always do roving for security purposes and to also check if the guests needed anything else.

 The glamping accommodation comes with free breakfast.
 Chef Andy, Anahaw Restaurant’s head chef, was very accommodating to me.
 During my stay, I ate some of their bestsellers like Nilagang Baka.
 I also love their fish dishes as these are freshly bought in the lake.